Loh Kean Yew: First title of 2025

 Loh's performance improved in 2025.
 He reached the final of the German Open in March, but lost to two-time Olympic champion Viktor Axelsen.
 At the Badminton Asia Championships 2025, despite eliminated the top seed Shi Yu Qi earlier, Loh fell to Thailand's Kunlavut Vitidsarn, taking home bronze in men's singles.
 At the 2025 Taipei Open, Loh won his first title in 14 months by defeating home favourite and top seed, Chou Tien-chen in the final.

 Personal life

 Loh's initials, LKY, has been noted by Singaporeans as being identical to Lee Kuan Yew, Singapore's first prime minister and its founding father.
 Loh himself responded to this observation, stating while laughing during an interview, that "My name not I choose one.
 I think it's just a coincidence.
 Just nice [sic]!"

 In 2022, Loh proposed to his girlfriend at Marina Bay Sands in Singapore and they registered their marriage in 2023.
 They have one child, a son who was born in July 2024.

-Playstyle

-Loh Kean Yew is known for his aggressive and fast-paced attacking style.
-He uses rapid footwork and explosive smashes to dominate rallies, often dictating the tempo of matches.
-His agility and reflexes allow him to execute quick intercepts and counterattacks, making him a formidable opponent.
-Loh's mental resilience enables him to perform well under pressure, often turning the tide in closely contested games.

-Equipment

-Loh Kean Yew is sponsored by Li-Ning and uses their equipment for both training and competition.
-He primarily plays with the Li-Ning Axforce 90 Long Max racket, strung at a high tension of around 31 lbs (14 kg) for power and precision.
-He uses Li-Ning No.1 strings, which offer durability and high shuttle repulsion.
-His footwear consists of Li-Ning Gyrfalcon 5 V HY-05 shoes, providing grip, stability, and support for quick court movements.
-His apparel includes lightweight, breathable shirts and shorts for comfort during intense matches.
-He carries a Li-Ning Charter Kitbag and uses wristbands, overgrips, and Li-Ning No.1 Boost shuttlecocks.